OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### -ProxyCredential

-Specifies a user account that has permission to use the proxy server that is specified by the **Proxy** parameter.
+Specifies a user account that has permission to use the proxy server that's specified by the **Proxy** parameter.
 The default is the current user.

 Type a user name, such as "User01" or "Domain01\User01", or enter a **PSCredential** object, such as one generated by the `Get-Credential` cmdlet.

 This parameter is valid only when the **Proxy** parameter is also used in the command.
-You cannot use the **ProxyCredential** and **ProxyUseDefaultCredentials** parameters in the same command.
+You can't use the **ProxyCredential** and **ProxyUseDefaultCredentials** parameters in the same command.

 ```yaml
 Type: System.Management.Automation.PSCredential